particle-iot/docs/src/content/reference/firmware.md

 **Note:** There is no version of the Particle CLI released that supports the `particle update` command for firmware version **@FW_VER@**.
 Please download the binaries and use one of the other supported programming methods.
 ##### @FW_VER@0.5.5endif

-The easiest way to upgrade to System Firmware Version @FW_VER@ is to use the Particle CLI with a single command.
-You will first upgrade the system firmware, then optionally program Tinker on the device.
+The easiest way to upgrade to Device OS Version @FW_VER@ is to use the Particle CLI with a single command.
+You will first upgrade the Device OS, then optionally program Tinker on the device.
 This **requires CLI version @CLI_VER@**.
 You can check with `particle --version`.

 If you have the [Particle CLI](/guide/tools-and-features/cli) installed already, you can update it with the following command `sudo npm update -g particle-cli@v@CLI_VER@` (note: you can try without sudo first if you wish).

-To upgrade system firmware, make sure the device is in [DFU mode](/photon/modes/#selecting-various-modes-dfu-mode-device-firmware-upgrade) (flashing yellow LED) and run these commands in order:
+To upgrade Device OS, make sure the device is in [DFU mode](/photon/modes/#selecting-various-modes-dfu-mode-device-firmware-upgrade) (flashing yellow LED) and run these commands in order:

 ```
 The easy local method using Particle CLI